 The federal definition of Deaf-Blindness states:

-There are six critical factors that affect the severity of Deaf-Blindness:
+Six critical factors can affect the severity of Deaf-Blindness:

 - Educational intervention

-Children and youth (ages birth through 21 years) who are Deaf-Blind and on the North Dakota Deaf-Blind Census are eligible for services from the North Dakota Dual Sensory Project.
+Children and youth (ages birth through 21 years) who have documented vision and hearing losses are eligible for services from the North Dakota Dual Sensory Project.
 Individuals qualify if they:

-- Have multiple disabilities due to central processing dysfunction who may demonstrate inconclusive vision and/or hearing responses during evaluations or in the natural environment.
+- Have multiple disabilities that impact central processing abilities as demonstrated by inconclusive vision and hearing responses during evaluations or in their natural environment